InfuseAI/primehub-site/docs/guide_manual/custom-image-guideline.md

 ## Build Images via Images

-We can build images via `Images` by specification of a base image with required packages, please goes to [Images](admin-image#build-custom-image) feature for details and try a [build image](../quickstart/build-image) quickstart.<span class="ee-only">Enterprise</span>
+We can build images via `Images` by specification of a base image with required packages, please goes to [Images](admin-image#build-custom-image) feature for details and try a [build image](../quickstart/build-image) quickstart.

 ## Build Images via Dockerfile